collectiveaccess/ProvidenceDocs/_source/providence/user/searchBrowse/syntax.rst

 In all engines you can perform text searches on any element.
 In some engines - specifically the MysqlFulltext engine that is the default engine upon installation - you can also perform specialized searches on certain types of elements.
 These searches are described in the following section.

-Limiting searches to specific relationship types
+Limiting Searches to Specific Relationship Types
 ------------------------------------------------

 By default, when searching on related content (Eg. search for objects using names of related entities) all relationships are considered.
 If you wish to limit your search to specific types of relationships append the relationship type code (or codes, separated by commas) following the field qualifier and a forward slash.
 For example this query: